 This is a sacrifice, but I think it is one that will have to be made.
 There are other possibilities.
 Concerts where masks are mandatory at the door.
 Coughing may not be allowed.
 A little benefit there.
 Will the Opera still be closed?

 When we look back, I think we will see that is was the shortage of masks that prevented a effective response to the virus, We are should have worn masks, combined with Public Service Ads every half hour on how to put them off and on.
 The lack of masks forced the CDC to not recommend them for general use when I think they knew different.
 Good PSAs about hand washing and social distancing should have blanketed the air and cable ways.
 Maybe more of the economy could have kept open.
 The authorities were afraid and their slow response killed the economies that they were trying to preserve.
-And for us citizens, I have no idea why we looked at Wuhan and behaved as if it wouldn't be our problem, (Or Italy or New York.)
+And for us citizens, I have no idea why we looked at Wuhan and behaved as if it wouldn't be our problem, (or Italy or New York.)
 It took Dawn and I a long time to start changing our behavior.

 Tuesday, March 31